 Many times, people in New Jersey get weighed down with fines from traffic court (or even criminal) convictions.
 Nonpayment can lead to suspension of your driver's license, which can in turn make it hard to hold down a job.
 Thus I am often asked, can you wipe them out in bankruptcy?

 No, you cannot.
 This is because fines are not considered debts owed to the state; they are considered punishment for an offense.
 If you do not pay the fines, a judge can decide to convert the fines into jail time and punish you that way!

-Why Even Trying to Discharge Them is a Bad Idea!
+Why Even Trying to Discharge Fines is a Bad Idea!

 I once had a conversation with a colleague who was a traffic court judge in Cumberland County, New Jersey.
 He had instructed the court clerk that when a bankruptcy filing came in, don't file a proof of claim (a document filed by a creditor with the bankruptcy court in order to get paid), issue a warrant for their arrest!